Menu

 Affiliate Links Disclosure

 Prague is one of the most popular cities to visit for architecture lovers and night owls.
-Its city center is a real UNESCO World Heritage site and it has many museums of all kinds.
+Its city center is a real UNESCO World Heritage site and it has museums of all kinds.

 For the nightlife, Prague is a bit similar to Budapest.
 It has its own ruin bars and provides many opportunities to party or to have a cheap beer with friends.
 If you’re looking for an European capital to have a break during a road trip, then a day in Prague is exactly what you need.